chamlokuge/hyperledger_minimal_version/README.md

 # hyperledger_test
-This is a minimalist version of fabric samples repository.
 This project extends the Fabcar chaincode in hyperledger fabric repository and uses Hyperledger Fabric 1.4.3 in the implemention.

 **Prerequisites in accordance with hyperledger fabric v1.4 documentation**  (https://hyperledger-fabric.readthedocs.io/en/release-1.4/prereqs.html )
 1. curl latest version